 To achieve a vocational pathways award you must gain NCEA Level 2 and achieve 60 credits from the recommended assessment standards, including 20 Sector Related (SR) Standards from the same pathway.

 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
-These standards may be subject to changes
+These standards may be subject to changes or

-Where does this lead to?
-Level 3 Commerce - CMM 301 Teacher in charge: Mr Carew
+Level 3 Commerce - CMM 301